flutter/flutter/dev/devicelab/README.md

 ### Warnings

-Running the devicelab will do things to your environment.
+Running DeviceLab tests locally will do things to your environment.

+Notably:

-Notably, it will start and stop Gradle, for instance.
+- It will automatically start and stop Gradle on your machine
+- It will automatically reboot your target Android or iOS device after a certain amount of tests before running any additional tests on it

 ### Running tests in `test/...`